jridgewell/safe-decode-uri-component/README.md

 decodeURIComponent(url); // THROWS ERROR
 ```

-Truncating "useless" params from a URL happen for any number of reasons.
+Truncating "useless" characters from a URL happens for any number of
-Or, maybe a your user just typed in a bad URL?
-Either way, it's annoying
+reasons.
+Or, maybe your user just typed in a bad URL?
+Either way, it's
-when all you want is the decoded value, treating invalid escapes as if
+annoying when all you want is the decoded value, treating invalid
-they were just regular characters.
+escapes as if they were just regular characters.

 ```js